toelt-llc/hira/README.md

 ### Basic Usage

-By default, the command looks for files in the *code/inputs/* folder.
+By default, the command looks for video files in the *code/inputs/* folder.
 Put your samples in this folder.
 The upscaled results outputs are in *code/results*.
 Default upscales x2.
 Supported formats are : .mp4/.flv/.mkv.
 Currently, videos are converted to mp4 at inference.
 **NOTE** Currently only the first 2000 frames of a video are considered for inference, for testing.